mostaphaRoudsari/honeybee-primer/text/components/Read_EP_HVAC_Result.md

 #### Inputs
 * ##### resultFileAddress [Required]
 The result file address that comes out of the WriteIDF component.
-* ##### normByFloorArea [Optional]
-Set to 'True' to normalize all zone energy data by floor area (note that the resulting units will be kWh/m2 as EnergyPlus runs in the metric system).
-The default is set to "False."

 #### Outputs
 * ##### sensibleCooling